 Who we are

-Expanding its reach, TPP has co-published several book series in association with Japan’s influential university publishing houses, including Kyoto University Press and the University of Tokyo Press.
+Expanding its reach, we have been co-publishing several book series in association with Japan’s influential university publishing houses, including Kyoto University Press and the University of Tokyo Press.

 Trans Pacific Press was founded in 1999 by Yoshio Sugimoto, Professor of Sociology at La Trobe University, Melbourne, Australia, to promote Japan’s scholarship in the social sciences and humanities around the world.